leoshimo/vrs/README.md

 - `core`: The `vrs` library crate shared by runtime and clients
 - `runtime`: The runtime implementation for `vrsd` daemon
-- `vrsctl`: A CLI client shell for interacting with runtime
+- `vrsctl`: A CLI client for interacting with runtime
 - `lemma`: Embedded Lisp that is substrate for code and data

 ## What is this?